StephanWels/dev-portfolio/README.md

 #### Role
 Fullstack Developer
 #### Responsibilities
-* development of the web shop frontend using Thymeleaf
+* Development of the web shop frontend using Thymeleaf
-* backend development using Spring Boot
+* Backend development using Spring Boot
-* integration of the group-owned commodities management
+* Integration of the group-owned commodities management
-* shop backend integration with the commercetools commerce platform
+* Shop backend integration with the commercetools commerce platform

 #### Tech Stack